 A smart home has technology that can control systems and appliances from a remote location or from another room of the house.
 This capability can make life immensely easier for working parents, handicapped individuals and the elderly.

-Over 17.9 million homes in North America and Europe are smart homes and this number is expected to rise rapidly in the future.
+Over 17.9 million homes in North America and Europe are smart homes and this number is expected to rise rapidly in the future, and smart houses are expecting to sell more as well, than others, so getting services like I want to sell my house for cash in Sacramento could be useful if you want to sell your smart home as well.

 1. Group Commands Mean You’ll Never Forget to Lock Up Properly